-The CITL periodically hosts a reading group to discuss a recent book on teaching and learning in higher education.
-Participants receive a free copy of the selection.
-View our calendar for current reading group information.
+The CITL periodically hosts a reading group to discuss recent articles and/or books on teaching and learning in higher education.

 Course Design Spa